Alert Source Discuss

 }

-A DAO MAY inherit the above interface above or it MAY create an external registration contract that is compliant with this EIP.
-If a DAO creates an external registration contract, the registration contract MUST store the DAO’s primary address.
+A DAO MAY inherit the IERC4824 interface above or it MAY create an external registration contract that is compliant with this EIP.
+Whether the DAO inherits the above interface or it uses an external registration contract, the DAO SHOULD define a method for and implement some access control logic to enable efficient updating for daoURI.
+If a DAO creates an external registration contract, the registration contract MUST store the DAO’s primary address, typically the address of the primary governance contract.
+See the reference implementation of external registration contract in the attached assets folder to this EIP.

 pragma solidity ^0.8.1;